 Places which were once far off names on maps are rapidly coming within range for holiday makers with the urge to travel just a bit farther.

-Places which were once far off names on maps are rapidly coming within range for holiday makers with the urge to travel just a bit farther.
+Background: Places which were once far off names on maps are rapidly coming within range for holiday makers with the urge to travel just a bit farther.
 As air travel becomes more commonplace and "package" holiday offer ever increasing bargains, so distance becomes less of a problem.
 The desire to "go somewhere different" is being catered for the tourist organisations in many countries on an unprecedented scale.
 Rapidly becoming one of the major tourist magnets in Morocco - a nation which boasts the best of Arab and French cultures.
 Marrakesh, in particular, is one centre where the visitor can still look unbelievingly at scenes which have been enacted in exactly the same manner for centuries and, because of the visitor with money to spend, will continue to flourish for a long time to come.

 In the past few years the ancient city of Marrakesh has become a boom city.
 Foreign visitors have flocked there to look-in on a way of life that has changed little with the passing of centuries.